glassman81/Luks-Encrypt-Raspbian-Stretch/README.md

 `sudo bash /boot/firmware/install/4.rebuild_initram.sh`

-From now on, you are now prompted for a password at boot.
+From now on, you are prompted for a password at boot.